Part 2 will be coming soon.

 The Ottaviani Intervention was a short critical study of the NO prepared by a group of theologians presented to Pope Paul VI.
 Cardinal Ottaviani was one of the highest-ranking officials who signed the document.
 The study present certain reservations and accusations against the NO.

 Claim in the cover letter by Cardinal Ottaviani: The theology of the Mass expressed in the Council of Trent, is departed from by the language used in the NO which can be widely and variously interpretated.
 “The pastoral reasons put forth to justify such a grave break, even if such reasons could still hold good in the face of doctrinal considerations, do not seem sufficient.”

 Response: The Second Vatican Council called for changes.
 The changes received arguably were more than warranted from Sacrosanctum Concilium.
 Yet, the Pope still promulgated the NO. I think it is best to humbly submit our minds on this one.
 Still there is nothing wrong with holding such a break was not warranted.
-It is extremely difficult to determine what factors resulted in a dwindling Western (Not Eastern) decrease in Church attendance.
+It is extremely difficult to determine what factors resulted in a dwindling Western (Not Eastern) Church attendance.
 (See Mass Exodus by Stephen Bullivant)

 Claim in the cover letter by Cardinal Ottaviani: Chaning the Mass in a major way will cause the faithful to believe that what has been always held by Christian people be changed or ignored without infidelity to the sacred deposit.

 Response: Not changing the Mass could result in the faithful holding that the faith does not relate to them in the modern world.
 When Saint Pope Pual VI maintained the Church’s stance on contraception, perhaps even more people than due to the changes of Vatican II left the Church.
 (Again, see surveys in Mass Exodus)